 Nobody becomes a leader overnight.
 As a leader, you need to imagine how you felt when your leaders did not give you the opportunity to perform and prove yourself.
 There is nothing more irritating than being in a job where there is nothing new to learn.

-Probably the most effective way of getting things done is by ensuring that the channels to communication are kept open for one and all.
+Probably the most effective way of getting things done is by ensuring that communication channels are kept open for one and all.
 Gone are the days when leaders had cabins shut by closed doors.
-Open door policies breaks the fear of designation, and makes leaders more approachable.
+Open-door policies break the fear of designation and make leaders more approachable.

-This makes it easier for the team to talk to the leader, and the leader will be able to communicate more openly.
-This helps get work done, and more effectively.
+This makes it easier for the team to talk to the leader, and the leader will be able to communicate more easily and openly.
+This helps get work done and more effectively.
 People need a leader who they can consider as one of them.